awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.System.md

 # Common DBA System Tasks for Oracle DB Instances<a name="Appendix.Oracle.CommonDBATasks.System"></a>

-This section describes how you can perform common DBA tasks related to the system on your Amazon RDS DB instances running Oracle\.
+Following, you can find how to perform certain common DBA tasks related to the system on your Amazon RDS DB instances running Oracle\.
 To deliver a managed service experience, Amazon RDS doesn't provide shell access to DB instances, and restricts access to certain system procedures and tables that require advanced privileges\.

 **Topics**
 + [Disconnecting a Session](#Appendix.Oracle.CommonDBATasks.DisconnectingSession)